 What if you’re on other types of diet?
 Whenever I write these posts people ask me about other diets too – so, I scoured the Beefeater nutritional information and in the interests of fairness, here are the best Beefeater healthy options for you too.

-Lowest Carb Choices
+Lowest Carb Choices in Beefeater

 Starter: The Small Piri Chicken Wings win again with 12.3g carbs, or pick the Wild Caught Canadian Scallops at 17.4g